 KSKC began operation in 1988 with two analog transmitters in St. Ignatius and Ronan.
 In the early 1990’s a transmitter was added at Jette and the fourth at Arlee was commissioned in 1993.

-The 2 person staff has nearly 65 years in program experience and engineering knowledge and has won numerous awards for programs.
+The 2 person staff had nearly 65 years in program experience and engineering knowledge and has won numerous awards for programs.
 For example, the Sacred Salmon series has garnered 4 national and two international awards.
 Frank Tyro has been with SKC since 1984 and is the general manager and chief engineer.
 Roy Bigcrane is program director and has worked with the station since its inception in 1987.
 Roy is an international award-winning director/videographer for The Place of the Falling Waters.

-We ask for your assistance to continue operation of the local public station that serves residents of the Flathead Reservation with free over-the-air broadcast service.
 Our program schedule includes cultural, local issue, language and music as well as news, documentary and children’s educational programs.